marcos-ux90/LoopFuzzPython/README.md

 ---

 ## ✨ Features
+- 👺 **New Dockerfile**: Now you can use the tool from a Docker container.
 - 📂 **Wordlist support**: use custom wordlists to brute-force directories.
 - 🌐 **HTTP requests**: performs GET requests and reports status codes.
 - 🎯 **Available modes**: